Johnny Depp v Amber Heard: What to know about the case

 He accused Mr Depp’s team of “victim blaming” and told jurors that Mr Depp’s case had fallen apart because he has not proven that he never abused his ex-wife even “just one time”.

-Now, it’s down to the jury of seven to decide the verdict in the case.
+Now, it’s down to the jury of seven to decide the verdict.

 Here’s what you need to know about the case: